 Articles and notes.
 See Absalon after the course it set up.

 Academic qualifications equivalent to a BSc degree is recommended.

 PhD’s can register for MSc-course by following the same procedure as credit-students, see link above.

 - Type of assessment

-- Continuous assessmentContinuous evaluation based on 4-6 assignments, covering both theory and programming.
+- Continuous assessmentContinuous assessment based on 4-6 written individual assignments, covering both theory and programming.
 Assignments are assessed as a whole.

 - All aids allowed